-A bust of Gregory Blaxland commemorates the bicentenary of the crossing of the Blue Mountains in 1813.
-The bust contains series of plaques listing the names of donors responsible for the erection of the memorial, including a list of Blaxland's descendants and relatives.
+The bust commemorates the explorer Gregory Blaxland (1778-1853), a member of the party who crossed the Blue Mountains in 1813.
+The bust was unveiled during the bicentenary of the event and contains a series of plaques listing the names of donors responsible for the erection of the memorial, including a list of Blaxland's descendants and relatives.

 In 1813, Gregory Blaxland, William Charles Wentworth, and Lieutenant Lawson, along with four servants, four pack horses and five dogs, set off on an exploration which was to create history.
 On the 11th May 1813 the explorers departed from Emu Plains reaching the foothills of the Blue Mountains, or Glenbrook as it is known today.